friflo/Friflo.Json.Fliox/README.md

 The examples can be found at [Json.Tests/Common/Examples/](Json.Tests/Common/Examples)

-### Hello World parser & serializer
+## Parser & Serializer

-A minimal *Hello world* example showing how to parse a given JSON string.
+A minimal *Hello world* example showing how to parse a given JSON string via the `JsonParser`

 ```csharp
         public void HelloWorldParser() {